drewjs/house-stack/README.md

 This project uses Biome for linting and formatting.
 That is configured in `./biome.json`.
 It's recommended to set up Biome for your editor as well.
 See docs [here](https://biomejs.dev/guides/integrate-in-editor/)

 If you would like to enable import sorting set `organizeImports.enabled = true`.
 You will need to run `pnpm biome check --apply .` or configure your editor to automatically [run on save](https://biomejs.dev/analyzer/import-sorting/#import-sorting-via-vscode-extension)

+Class sorting for CSS utilities like Tailwind is also available, however it is still under development. details [here](https://biomejs.dev/linter/rules/use-sorted-classes/#_top)